Apprenticeships - A time-tested pathway to careers through on-the-job training

 Contains information on registered apprenticeships in the United States including answers to common questions about apprenticeship, newsletters, research on apprenticeships and a new Apprenticeship Community of Practice for apprentices, employers and national sponsors to recruit apprentices and share experiences, best practices and innovations.

 This U.S. DOL website provides a list of states which provide a tax credit to employers that hire registered apprentices and states that offer tuition support for registered apprentices.

 This site provides information about apprenticeship and training programs throughout the country.

 A website about women in apprenticeship and non-traditional positions.
 Read the Women's Bureau's electronic newsletter called e-News, which highlights policies and programs for today's working women.

-Workforce GPS, Apprenticeship USA - Expanding Apprenticeship for Individuals with Disabilities
+Workforce GPS - Expanding Apprenticeship for Individuals with Disabilities

 This website provides a list of programs and resources that encourage hiring individuals with disabilities into apprenticeship programs, including related programs and toolkits.